 A gifted writer, Jean deftly critiques both books.
-Yolen is a powerful name in children's literature, and she's written many excellent books, but her attempt to give readers a Taino perspective on Columbus ends up blaming the victim.
+Yolen is a powerful name in children's literature, and she's written many excellent books, but as Jean points out, Yolen's attempt to give readers a Taino perspective on Columbus ends up blaming the victim.

 King's book is a far better choice.
 Some of you know that Coyote is a trickster.
 In this story, Coyote is a girl.
 Here's part of what Jean says: